Collections

 Merkle proof required

-Non-owner tried to add without proof to a collection with a non-zero merkle root
+Non-owner tried to add to a collection with zero merkle root (owner-only mode)

 Item slot taken